observIQ/stanza/CONTRIBUTING.md

 ### Operator Development

-In order to write a builtin operator, follow these three steps:
+In order to write an operator, follow these three steps:
 1. Build a unique struct that satisfies the [`Operator`](operator/operator.go) interface.
 This struct will define what your operator does when executed in the pipeline.

 ```go